wix/react-native-calendars/README.md

 <CalendarList
   // Callback which gets executed when visible months change in scroll view.
 Default = undefined onVisibleMonthsChange={(months) => {console.log('now these months are visible', months);}
+  // Max amount of months allowed to scroll to the past.
+Default = 50 pastScrollRange={50}
+  // Max amount of months allowed to scroll to the future.
+Default = 50 futureScrollRange={50}
   // Enable or disable scrolling of calendar list scrollEnabled={true}
   ...calendarParams